gauravtiwari/webpack_on_rails/README.md

-# Browserify on Rails example application (with server rendering)
+# Webpack on Rails example application (with server rendering)
-Minimal and Simple setup to use Browserify with Rails asset pipeline using `browserify-rails` gem
+Minimal and Simple setup to use webpack with Rails asset pipeline for React and ES6.

 Check out the `app/assets/javascripts` folder
 ```bash